JohnMowry77/Mission_to_Mars/README.md

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+The process involved scrapping various html pages using Jupyter Notebook (JN), BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+* Created a JN file called `mission_to_mars.ipynb` and used this to complete all of the scraping and analysis tasks.
+The following outlines what html pages are scraped.

 ### NASA Mars News